 These twins are 5 years old.
-They lost both parents to covid-19.
+They lost both parents to COVID-19.

 The full severity of India’s recent wave of infections — now receding at last — is hard to grasp.
 In April and May, the virus overwhelmed hospitals and killed nearly 170,000 Indians, according to official statistics.
 Experts believe the true figure is far higher.

 Perhaps no phenomenon encapsulates the nation’s losses like the number of children orphaned in the surge.
-What happened to Mohan and Rita’s daughters is not unique: Nearly 600 children in India have lost both parents to covid-19, said Smriti Irani, the government minister for women and child development, in a tweet last month.
+What happened to Mohan and Rita’s daughters is not unique: Nearly 600 children in India have lost both parents to COVID-19, said Smriti Irani, the government minister for women and child development, in a tweet last month.

 Even that figure may understate the tragedy.
-Across India, more than 3,600 children have been orphaned as a result of covid and other causes since the start of the pandemic, according to an affidavit filed this month by the National Commission for Protection of Child Rights.
+Across India, more than 3,600 children have been orphaned as a result of COVID and other causes since the start of the pandemic, according to an affidavit filed this month by the National Commission for Protection of Child Rights.

 Although India’s situation is extreme, the country is far from alone.
 The pandemic has killed parents of young children around the world.
-Researchers in the United States used Census Bureau data to estimate that about 43,000 American children had lost a parent to covid since March of last year.
+Researchers in the United States used Census Bureau data to estimate that about 43,000 American children had lost a parent to COVID since March of last year.
 There were also families in the United States where both parents died.

 In India, the ferocity of the second wave left hospitals too full to treat the sick.
 Many died because they could not get enough oxygen or other treatment, leaving their families with the unanswerable question of whether their relatives might have been saved with proper care.